Genz17/ButterFlyNet2D/README.md

 ## Nets

 Core neural networks are stored here.
+You may see the structure in `Img/Example.svg`, which is an example of ButterFlyNet2D with 2 layers and 2 cheb num,  dealing with $4\times4$ input.
+The picture is drawed through netron.

 ## Test
 Mainly contain test parts. `Test.py` is implemented for testing, while other programs are for corresponding task's testing process.
 Test will be done during the training process.
 If you want to execute `Test.py`  only, run in this form: